Categories

-• Use netting to protect trees.
-If you start looking now, you can probably find some at a local garden supply store.
-Beat the rush.
+• Use netting to protect tree branches.
+If you start looking now, you can probably find some at a local garden supply store or online from a store like Amazon.
+Here is a link to a video on Twitter/X

 • Delay plantings until July.